AUTplayed/NotificationListener/README.md

 The server acts as a relay between the chrome extension and the android app.
 It saves the submitted notifications from the app and sends them to the chrome extension when requested.

-It also reveives actions from the chrome extension and sends them to the app as a response to the next notification update.
+It also receives actions from the chrome extension and sends them to the app as a response to the next notification update.

 ### Chrome extension